ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 It exactly identifies in which sequence crops and fallows will be simulated.
 When clicking on any of the arches, you will see that these transition rules require two arguments:

-- **Conditions** that specify under which circumstances the simulation will transition from the starting node of the arc to the ending node of the arc
+- **Conditions** that specify under which circumstances the simulation will transition from the starting node of the arc to the ending node of the arc.
 - **Actions** that specify which activities are carried out as part of the transition.

 At this stage, we did not yet specify any conditions and actions, which is the focus of the next subsection.